unraid/docs/docs/legacy/FAQ/Configuration_Tutorial.md

     then unRAID takes the array offline while the drive is cleared.
 This can take a long time with large drives.
-The preclear process allows this to be done before you add the drive to the array, and on completion it writes a special \'signature\' to the drive that unRAID recognizes as meaning it can skip the clear phase when adding the drive to the array.
+The preclear process allows this to be done before you add the drive to the array, and on completion it writes a special 'signature' to the drive that unRAID recognizes as meaning it can skip the clear phase when adding the drive to the array.